babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 The [official Babel Stage presets](https://babeljs.io/docs/en/next/presets) tracked the [TC39 Staging process](https://tc39.github.io/process-document/) for new [syntax proposals](https://github.com/tc39/proposals) in JavaScript.

-Each preset (ex. stage-3, stage-2, etc.) included all the plugins for that particular stage and the ones above it (ex. stage-2 included stage-3, etc).
+Each preset (ex. `stage-3`, `stage-2`, etc.) included all the plugins for that particular stage and the ones above it.
+For example, `stage-2` included `stage-3`, and so on.

 ---